-Trenton Elks Lodge 105 - Joe Buch
+Trenton Lodge 105

-The Start of Crippled Children Work
+The Start of Crippled Children Workin New JerseyWritten in 1931

 The following information on the start of the New Jersey State Elks Association Handicapped Children Committee is presented as originally published in 1931.
 While not “Politically Correct” by todays editorial standards, it does present the sentiments of PGER Joseph Buch and the efforts that brought this important committee into being here in the State of New Jersey.